Epinova/Epinova.EasyQA/readme.txt

 This originated as a tool for our inhouse QA-process at Epinova.

 It's basically an advanced checklist.
-You create your checklist criterias, and create a new "QA" (Quality Assurance) as we call it.
-For every criteria (your project) has fulfilled, mark it with a green check or red error-sign.
-Add comments etc. to every point.
+You create your checklist criterias, and create a new "QA" (Quality Assurance), as we call it.
+For every criteria (your project has) fulfilled or failed at, mark it with a green check or red error-sign.
+Or a blue question mark if you're just not sure.
+You can also add comments etc. to every point.

-Whoever (users come from your membership provider) is set as project member can later mark a failed criteria as fixed/won't fix.
+Whoever (users come from a membership provider of your choice) is set as project member can later mark a failed criteria as fixed/won't fix.

 It's all based around snappy AJAX-interaction.
 There are no explicit save-buttons anywhere.
 Everything is supposed to be click-BAM-SAVED RIGHT AWAY!